-Make sure that the transmission is in neutral (N) when you start the vehicle.
+Ensure that the transmission is in neutral (N) when you start the vehicle.
 If the vehicle is started in gear, it will suddenly move forward or backward which could result in personal injury and damage to property and the transmission.

-Starting The Vehicle
+Starting the Vehicle